awslabs/tecli/README.md

   workspace             Workspaces represent running infrastructure managed by Terraform.

 Flags:
-  -c, --config string          Override the default directory location of the application.
+  -c, --config string          Override the default directory location ($HOME/.tecli) of the application.
 Example --config=tecli to locate under the current working directory.
   -h, --help                   help for this command -l, --log string             Enable or disable logs (found at $HOME/.tecli/logs.json).
-Log outputs will be shown on default output. (default "disable")
+If disabled, log outputs will be shown on default output. (default "disable")
       --log-file-path string   Log file path.
   -o, --organization string    Terraform Cloud Organization name -p, --profile string         Use a specific profile from your credentials and configurations file. (default "default")